nilsmango/project7III/content/life/privacy-policy.md

 +++
 title = "Life Privacy Policy"
-description = "The privacy policy for 7III Life" date = 2024-11-18
-updated = 2025-08-13
+description = "Read the 7III Life privacy policy, including how app blocker, mindful screen-time and iCloud-synced data is handled by the app." date = 2024-11-18 updated = 2025-08-13
 +++